 When it comes to sun-seekers aged over 50, 72% plan to travel abroad in 2018 and half of this group identify themselves as having a pre-existing medical condition.

 Research shows that:

 The fact is that overseas emergency medical bills far outweigh the average cost of a policy.

-Some examples of the costs of repatriation for medical treatment, according to the FCO, are:
+Some examples of the costs of repatriation for medical treatment, according to the FCDO, are: